JChiyah/purplesky/readme.md

 It involves designing, coding, deploying and managing a website for an example customer customer, Leidos.
 It is also formed by people from different courses: Computer Science, Computer Systems, Information Systems and Electrical Engineering.

+A live version of this project can be found [here](http://www2.macs.hw.ac.uk/~fjc3/ "People+").

+We call this product People+.
+You can find more marketing information at our [group website](http://davidbrisbane96.wixsite.com/purplesky "PurpleSky").

 ## Update

 Well done everybody!
 We finished second place in the presentations and we got a well deserved prize!